Email : christophe [dot] heligon [at] univ-rennes1 [dot] fr

 Understanding how molecules interplay to sustain life is what brought me to study biology.

-My curiosity lead to a PhD in Natural Sciences from ETH Zürich for studying the contribution of Wnt and Frizzled genes families to cell differentiation in the kidney.
-I then joined the University of Lausanne as a post-doctorate where I contributed to the study of nuclear receptors functions during animal organism development, cell differentiation and energy homeostasis.
+My curiosity lead to a PhD in Natural Sciences from ETH Zürich (Switzerland) for studying the contribution of Wnt and Frizzled genes families to cell differentiation in the kidney.
+I then joined the University of Lausanne (Switzerland) as a post-doctorate where I contributed to the study of nuclear receptors functions during animal organism development, cell differentiation and energy homeostasis.

 At this time, my interests had slightly shifted from understanding the living to developing the technologies allowing its study.
-I decided to join the French Xenopus Resource Center in Rennes where I worked on developing genome-editing and bioactive compounds screening technologies and managed the scientific projects and resources of the Center.
+I decided to join the French Xenopus Resource Center in Rennes (France) where I worked on developing genome-editing and bioactive compounds screening technologies and managed the scientific projects and resources of the Center.
 I later became director of the Center.

 Actual research interests